mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    documentation for more powerful ways to manage and communicate with subprocesses.

-   .. availability:: not WASI, not Android, not iOS.
+   .. availability:: not Emscripten, not WASI.

    .. note::
       The :ref:`Python UTF-8 Mode <utf8-mode>` affects encodings used